geonaut/Vagrant-VM-puphpet-zf2-14.04/README.md

 * Once setup, restart the vm with ``` exit ``` then ``` vagrant halt ``` and ``` vagrant up ```.
 You should see the vbox GUI, followed by a standard desktop login prompt.
 Login as the user vagrant (default is no password).
 * Type ``` sudo startxfce4& ```
 * X should start up, and log you into your shiny new desktop

-### VBox Guest Additions

-* To keep on top of the guest additions, there is the VBGuest plugin.
-To use it, simply type ``` vagrant plugin install vagrant-vbguest ``` (on the host, not the guest) and the plugin should take care of the rest.
-You might need to update the version of the gust additions ISO in your vbox instance.

 ## Notes